 The Common or Viviparous Lizard, so called because it give birth to live young, feeds on invertebrates such as insects, spiders and woodlice.
 In Barnsley it is found both on upland heath and brownfield sites in the Dearne Valley.

 Grass Snakes can forage over fairly large distances while Common Lizards stay close to small landscape features such as grass banks, dry stone walls and basking areas with cover nearby.

 For further information on distribution, conservation and actions please follow the following links …

 Local Priority Species.
 The two main reptile species found in Barnsley are:

 Grass snake (Natrix natrix

-Common or Viviparous Lizard
+Common or Viviparous Lizard (Zootoca vivipara).

 Grass Snake and Common Lizard are local priority species due to their national status and because there are sites in Barnsley with good populations which deserve conservation management.